quicwg/base-drafts/draft-ietf-quic-transport.md

 : The most significant bit (0x80) of octet 0 is set to 0 for the short header.

-Connection ID Flag:
+Omit Connection ID Flag:

-: The second bit (0x40) of octet 0 indicates whether the Connection ID field is present.
-If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted.
+: The second bit (0x40) of octet 0 indicates whether the Connection ID field is omitted.
+If set to 0, then the Connection ID field is present; if set to 1, the Connection ID field is omitted.
 The Connection ID field can only be omitted if the omit_connection_id transport parameter ({{transport-parameter-definitions}}) is specified by the intended recipient